GllmR/minitchat/README.md

 _A cool chat in NodeJs_

 ### Features :
+- No connexion, no password, no email, nothing
 - Display last messages
 - Highlight links automatically
+- Display connected users list
 - System notifications
 - Double click to quote
 - Kaomojis (\*-\*)